3701-7-05 [Effective until 1/1/2012] Maternity unit: nursery.

 (c) Level III service, three thousand seven hundred fifty dollars;

-(d) Freestanding children’s hospital with a level III neonatal care service, three thousand seven hundred fifty dollars; or
+(e) Freestanding children's hospital with a level III or level IV neonatal care service, three thousand seven hundred fifty dollars; or

-(2) Complaint inspection fee of seven hundred fifty dollars.
+(3) Complaint inspection fee of seven hundred fifty dollars;

 (D) If the director determines the existence of a violation of any provision of Chapter 3711. of the Revised Code or Chapter 3701-7 of the Administrative Code, the director may request the licensee to submit an acceptable plan of correction to the director stating the actions being taken or to be taken to correct a violation, the time frame for completion and the means by which continuing compliance will be monitored; and may: